-- always\set\home If enabled, sudo will set the HOME environment variable to the home directory of the target user (which is root unless the -u option is used).
+always_query_grou p_plugin If a group_plugin is configured, use it to resolve groups of the form % group as long as there is not also a system group of the same name.
+Normally, only groups of the form %:group are passed to the group_plugin.
+This flag is off by default. always_set_home If enabled, sudo will set the HOME environment variable to the home directory of the target user (which is root unless the -u option is used).
 This effectively means that the -H option is always implied.
-Note that by default, HOME will be set to the home directory of the target user when the env\reset option is enabled, so always\set\home only has an effect for configurations where either env\reset is disabled or HOME is present in the env\keep list.
-This flag is off by default. - authenticateIf set, users must authenticate themselves via a password (or other means of authentication) before they may run commands.
+Note that by default, HOME will be set to the home directory of the target user when the env_reset option is enabled, so always_set_home only has an effect for configurations where either env_reset is disabled or HOME is present in the env_keep list.
+This flag is off by default. authenticate If set, users must authenticate themselves via a password (or other means of authentication) before they may run commands.
 This default may be overridden via the PASSWD and NOPASSWD tags.
-This flag is on by default.

-closefrom\override If set, the user may use sudo's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
-This flag is off by default.

-- compress\io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib.
-This flag is on by default when sudo is compiled with zlib support. - exec\background By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
-When the exec\background flag is enabled and the command is being run in a pty (due to I/O logging or the use\pty flag), the command will be run as a background process.
+This flag is on by default. closefrom_override If set, the user may use sudo 's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
+This flag is off by default. compress_io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib .
+This flag is on by default when sudo is compiled with zlib support. exec_background By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
+When the exec_background flag is enabled and the command is being run in a pty (due to I/O logging or the use_pty flag), the command will be run as a background process.
 Attempts to read from the controlling terminal (or to change terminal settings) will result in the command being suspended with the SIGTTIN signal (or SIGTTOU in the case of terminal settings).
 If this happens when sudo is a foreground process, the command will be granted the controlling terminal and resumed in the foreground with no user intervention required.
 The advantage of initially running the command in the background is that sudo need not read from the terminal unless the command explicitly requests it.
 Otherwise, any terminal input must be passed to the command, whether it has required it or not (the kernel buffers terminals so it is not possible to tell whether the command really wants the input).
 This is different from historic sudo behavior or when the command is not being run in a pty.